gjhenrique/rpi_stuff/pedro_app/TROUBLESHOOTING.md

 **DO NOT attempt normal operation until hardware is tested/replaced.**

+### 🆘 If System Cannot Stay On: Boot to Safe/Recovery Mode

+**If the system crashes constantly and you can't access it**, see **[SAFE_MODE_BOOT.md](./SAFE_MODE_BOOT.md)** for instructions on:
+- Booting to Ubuntu Recovery Mode
+- Single-user/emergency mode
+- Minimal boot configuration
+- Disabling services to reduce load

 ### Priority Actions (In Order):

 1. **BOOT TO MEMTEST86+ IMMEDIATELY** - **🚨 EMERGENCY PRIORITY**